-SDEN will significantly reduce fossil fuel use, contributing towards our goal of becoming a zero carbon borough by 2025.
+SDEN will significantly reduce fossil fuel use, contributing towards our goal of lowering our carbon emissions.

 We are already working on Phase 1 of our network which will supply heat to around 725 homes, a care home and a supermarket at the new New Mill Quarter (formerly Felnex) development.

 Next we will look to expand the network across South London.
 We want to work with you to tap into this sustainable, low carbon supply.

 There are at the time of writing over 180 decentralised energy networks projects, across over 120 local authorities, under development.
 These schemes are supported by the Department for Business Energy and Industrial Strategy (formerly the Department of Energy and Climate Change).

 SDEN will use renewable and low carbon fuel sources initially using waste heat from the existing landfill gas engines in Beddington.
 Then, once the Beddington Energy Recovery Facility (ERF) is constructed, it will use heat produced by the plant.
 This heat (in the form of hot water) will be transported through highly insulated pipes to customers who are likely to be in new developments.
 There is the potential to serve some existing developments if it proves cost effective.
 Phase One of SDEN is planned to serve the New Mill Quarter (formerly Felnex) development in Hackbridge which is being developed by Barratt Homes.